 The registration form specifies which information companies have to provide.
-The information includes, for example, where the company is based, the management, contact person and turnover of the company over the past two years.
+The information includes, for example, where the company is based, the management, contact person and turnover of the company over the past two years in Switzerland (the turnover generated abroad is not included).

-The FQIO allows companies, if they wish, to group the investment obligations of individual companies at the level of an existing \rightarrow group of companies, if they are economically linked.
+The FQIO allows companies, if they wish, to group the investment obligations of individual companies at the level of an existing →group of companies, if they are economically linked.
 This enables groups of companies to cluster their investments in a practical way.
 As the companies are legally independent, they must establish a joint representative and undertake to be jointly and severally liable.
 Every individual company in the group must register independently and declare the group and representing company.